Wint3rmute/baczek.me/content/about.md

 the communication & telemetry systems of our satellites, create the tools used for automated testing and finally talk with the satellites on orbit.

-Involved into a wide scope of satellite creation process: prototyping, tests and ground station operations, I have gained a significant insight into the design philosophy of space systems and I'm still eager to learn more.
+Involved into a wide scope of satellite creation processes: prototyping, tests and ground station operations, I have gained a significant insight into the design philosophy of space systems and I'm still eager to learn more.

 Two of the satellites I've worked on were launched on the [first commercial Virgin Orbit flight](https://virginorbit.com/the-latest/virgin-orbit-selected-to-launch-satrevolutions-constellation-of-constellations/).
 I am currently running mission operations for them,